 Can my family be with me during my homebirth?

 Yes, you will discuss with your midwife who you would like to support you during labour, birth and after your baby is born.

 Your midwife will stay with you until you and your baby are safe, comfortable and breast feeding well.
 Your primary midwife will continue to be available by phone and will visit regularly at home.

 Will my baby be checked by a doctor?

-No, the midwife will undertake the first assessment of your baby following the birth.
+No, as in the hospital, the midwife will undertake the first assessment of your baby following the birth.
+If the midwife has any concerns collaboration with a neonatologist can occur and/or transfer into hospital if required.
 However, if you wish to have your baby checked by a doctor, you can visit your general practitioner at a later date.
 A Maternal and Child Health nurse will also visit you at home in the first month after you've given birth.

 Safety and risk